-A general reset (erase all contents and settings) usually resets everything including passcodes but just to be sure, you might want to disable all restrictions too, if you’ve set them.
-To disable restrictions, all you need to do is head over to Settings -> General -> Restrictions and Disable Restrictions (enter the restriction passcode).
+A general reset (erase all contents and settings) usually resets everything including passcodes but just to be sure, you might want to manually disable your Screen Time Passcode if you’ve set it.

-When you delete your iCloud account, most of the items in Safari, Reminders, Calendars etc. are gone.
+When you delete your iCloud account, most of the items in Safari, Reminders, Calendars, etc., are gone.
 Ditto for Mail accounts too.
-But there could be history leftovers, page caches, reading list items that you might want to delete on the old iPhone.
-You should do that now.
+But there could be history leftovers, page caches, or reading list items that you might want to delete off of your old iPhone.

 Since these are stock apps, you can’t delete them (and there’s no point in doing that either).
-So, you delete whatever data’s left over.
+So, delete whatever data’s leftover.

-- Scroll to the bottom and tap on Reset
+- Scroll to the bottom and tap Reset.

 - Confirm and your iPhone will reset, power off and reboot.